EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 Generally, it will be your email address with `@` and `.` turned into `-`; so `rick.mcgeer@us-ignite.org` becomes `rick-mcgeer-us-ignite-org`.
-Now download the configuration file and store it somewhere reasonable on your computer, and click on “EdgeNet Head Node”.  **_From here on out, you are working with the Kubernetes Head Node!_**
+Now download the configuration file and store it somewhere reasonable on your computer, and click on "EdgeNet Head Node".  **_From here on out, you are working with the Kubernetes Head Node!_**

-Once you’ve clicked, you will see this screen:
+Once you've clicked, you will see this screen:

 Sorry about the error messages in orange.
 We are working to get rid of them.
 You are in the default namespace, where you have no permissions.
 Click on the namespace name (middle of the left-hand side) and type in the namespace name you saw in the welcome page.
-You’ll see this
+You'll see this

 More error messages (again, working to get rid of them).
 Click them away, and then you will see this:

 Cool.
-You now have a Kubernetes head node, and if you’ve done the Kubernetes tutorials you know what to do next.
+You now have a Kubernetes head node, and if you've done the Kubernetes tutorials you know what to do next.
 Have fun.